 The Office of Community Standards will provide support and guidance to the various administrative units in New York and Global Sites that are involved in collaborative efforts to address issues of inappropriate student conduct.

 Administrators involved in the student conduct process will adhere to the applicable policy, process and procedural standards.

-Students will gain knowledge of immigration requirements, responsibilities, and benefits in order to maximize academic, professional, and cultural opportunities while studying within the GNU.
+Students will gain knowledge of immigration requirements, responsibilities, and benefits in order to maximize academic, professional, and cultural opportunities while studying within the global network.

 Students will be aware of resources available to guide them through complex immigration policies.

-OGS will expand and improve relationships with NYU staff, programs, and departments to serve the increasing international student population and growing demands of the GNU.
+OGS will expand and improve relationships with NYU staff, programs, and departments to serve the increasing international student population and growing demands of the global network.